-Paracetamol medicines like Panadol are often the first things that come to mind since they are what people normally take in times of pain.
+Paracetamol medicines like Panadol are often the first OTC products that come to mind since they are what people normally take in times of pain.
 You may be tempted, in cases of pain or fever, to administer this medication to your dog.

 For people, a Panadol tablet almost always provides instant relief.
 It’s effective for controlling fever as well.
 But you should be wary of human medications for K9s because so many are not so safe for dogs.
-In fact, some human medicine may even be fatal when given to a dog.
+In fact, some over-the-counter human medicines can even be fatal when given to a dog.

 Panadol is a brand which contains 500mg of paracetamol.
 People can safely take a few tablets in a day.
-But should you give the same type of medicine and dosage to your beloved pet dog?
+But you shouldn’t give the same type of medicine, any in dosage, to your beloved pet dog.

-The answer is 100% no. Paracetamol can be very toxic for dogs.
+The answer is 100% no way.
+Paracetamol can be very toxic for dogs.

 If it doesn’t kill them, you can be sure the toxic substances are harming your dog’s system in some way.
 Whatever the situation, please ask your vet what’s best before giving your dog anything questionable such as Panadol.